Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 The good part is that your costs will be offset by you not having to hire or manage a technical team in-house.

 Scalability on WooCommerce

-Your starter WooCommerce hosting plan would run out of resources as your store starts getting more traffic.
+Your starter WooCommerce hosting plan will run out of resources as your store starts getting more traffic.

 Despite the control that WooCommerce offers, some small businesses simply prefer a hassle-free solution.

 Both WooCommerce and Shopify are quite easy to use.
-However, sometimes you may need help to learn how to do something new on your store.
+However, sometimes you may need help to learn how to do something new in your store.

 Let’s see how WooCommerce and Shopify handle support and the options they offer to get help when needed.

 Shopify is a fully hosted platform, which means they control the software, and they are the ones who know their platform the best.